MicrosoftDocs/OfficeDocs-SkypeForBusiness/Teams/plan-auto-attendant-call-queue.md

  - The service number may be a toll or toll-free number

 > [!NOTE]
 > Resource accounts are disabled for sign in and must remain so.
-Therefore, it is expected that Chat and Presence is not avaialble for these accounts.<br>
+Chat and presence are not avaialble for these accounts.

 Agents who receive calls from the call queues must be Enterprise Voice enabled online or on-premise users.
 In addition, if the call queues are using Direct Routing numbers, agents who need to conference or transfer calls also require: